clockwork-xyz/examples/hello_clockwork/README.md

 **2. Client Side - Creating a Thread**

 Time to switch perspective, we need to do some work off-chain now, we will create a Thread, that's the __"HOW"__:
-- Navigate to the `client` directory. _We have prepared a Rust client, but you can very well use any Solana client you prefer (JS, Python, etc)._
+- Check the `tests` folder, we are using anchor tests as a client.
-- Run `cargo run --features localnet`, this will create a __Thread__ that continuously calls your program handler, and so continously prints "Hello World".
+- Run `anchor tests`, this will create a __Thread__ that continuously calls your program handler, and so continously prints "Hello World".

 ## Common Errors
 Please refer to the [FAQ](https://github.com/clockwork-xyz/docs/blob/main/FAQ.md#common-errors).